equestad/SPACES-workshop-Erin/README.md

-This is a workshop on July 1, 2026 to learn how to use git and guthub.
+This is a workshop on July 1, 2026 to learn how to use git and github.